Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: MDP Preliminaries

+Before we introduce the transfer learning setting we consider, we start with some preliminaries on Markov decision processes (MDPs), which will be used to represent single learning tasks.

-\begin{defn} A Markov decision process $M=(\sS,\sA,p,r,s_1)$ consists of a set of states $\sS$ and a set of actions $\sA$ available in each of the states.\footnote{It is straightforward but notationally a bit awkward to generalize our setting as well as the results to the case where different actions are available in each of the states.} When choosing an action $a \in \sA$ in state $s \in \sS$, the agent obtains a random reward with mean $r(s,a)$ and moves to a random new state $s'$ that is determined by the transition probabilities $p(s' \mid s,a)$.
+\begin{defn} A Markov decision process $M=(\sS,\sA,p,r,s_1)$ consists of a set of states $\sS$ of finite size $S$ and a set of actions $\sA$ of finite size $A$ available in each of the states.\footnote{It is straightforward but notationally a bit awkward to generalize our setting as well as the results to the case where different actions are available in each of the states.} When choosing an action $a \in \sA$ in state $s \in \sS$, the agent obtains a stochastic reward with mean $r(s,a)$ and moves to a new state~$s'$ that is determined by the transition probabilities $p(s'\!\mid\! s,a)$.
 The learning agent starts in an initial state $s_1$. \end{defn}

 A \textit{policy} in an MDP defines which actions are taken when acting in the MDP.
 In the following, we will only consider \textit{stationary} policies $\pi:\sS\to \sA$ that pick in each state $s$ a fixed action $\pi(s)$.
 For the average reward criterion we will consider, it is sufficient to consider stationary policies (cf.~Section~\ref{sec:goal} below).